Introduction

 R and SAS

-- BLUPF90 can handle really large data sets.
-BLUPF90 is most likely faster than R and SAS.
+- BLUPF90 can handle very large datasets.
+It is likely to be faster than R and SAS.

 - BLUPF90 is not interactive software.
-A user should prepare a parameter file that describes the details of analysis (names of files, model, genetic parameters and options).
-The program simply reads the file and run a defined task.
+Users must prepare a parameter file that describes the details of the analysis (file names, model, genetic parameters, and options).
+The program simply reads the file and performs the defined task.

 - BLUPF90 is not a scripting language.
-The programs don’t provide any features for data manipulations.
-All the editing should be done before invoking the program.
-The data file must contain all the information needed for the analysis.
+The programs do not provide any features for data manipulation.
+All editing must be done before running the program.
+The data file must include all information required for the analysis.

 - BLUPF90 can only read text files.
 Headers (or comments) are not allowed in the data or pedigree files.
-The items in a text file should be separated from one or more spaces.
+Items in a text file should be separated by one or more spaces.

-- BLUPF90 shows the results on screen as well as text files.
+- BLUPF90 shows the results on screen and writes them to text files.

-- BLUPF90 accepts only integer values as levels of effects in the data and pedigree file, and real values as covariables and trait values.
-Alphabets or symbols should be replaced with integer code before the analysis.
-RENUMF90 helps this process.
+- BLUPF90 accepts only integer values as effect levels in the data and pedigree files, and real values as covariates and trait values.
+Alphabets or symbols must be replaced with integer codes before analysis.
+RENUMF90 can assist with this process.

-- BLUPF90 has no window system.
-It is like a
+- BLUPF90 has no graphical interface.
+It is similar to

 Rscript

-, a command line utility.
-Basically, the program runs on Command Prompt (or so-called ‘DOS’ window) in Windows, Terminal on macOS and various shell on Linux. - BLUPF90 has no functions to perform hypothetical tests.
-Some programs show \(-2\log L\) or similar statistics so you can manually perform a likelihood ratio test.
+, a command-line utility.
+The program runs on Command Prompt (also called the ‘DOS’ window) in Windows, Terminal in macOS, and various shells in Linux. - BLUPF90 does not provide functions for hypothesis testing.
+Some programs show \(-2\log L\) or similar statistics, which users can use to manually perform likelihood ratio tests.

 ASREML

-- BLUPF90 is free for research and academic purposes but has limited support from the development team.
+- BLUPF90 is free for research and academic purposes, but it offers limited support from the development team.

 - BLUPF90 supports Gibbs sampling.

-- BLUPF90 covers linear mixed models and the threshold models.
-It doesn’t have procedures for generalized linear models.
+- BLUPF90 supports linear mixed models and threshold models.
+It does not support generalized linear models.

-- BLUPF90 uses simple text format for data and pedigree files.
-No headers, no comments, no alphabets or symbols are allowed in the files.
-The edited data should be prepared by a user before the analysis.
+- BLUPF90 uses simple text formats for data and pedigree files.
+Headers, comments, alphabets, or symbols are not allowed in these files.
+The user must prepare the edited data before analysis.

-- BLUPF90 has no comprehensive directives for the analysis.
-The parameter file contains minimal information including file names, model, variance components and options.
-BLUPF90 does not use labels to refer to the effects in the model description.
+- BLUPF90 does not offer comprehensive directives for analysis.
+The parameter file contains minimal information such as file names, model, variance components, and options.
+BLUPF90 does not use labels to refer to effects in the model description.

 WOMBAT

-- In the data file for BLUPF90, observations for an animal taken at the same time should be basically listed in the same line.
-Multiple observations should be saved in the same line.
-The case, where observations from the same animals are stored in 2 or more lines, will be allowed only in repeated records or a special multiple-trait model (e.g. G-by-E analysis).
-In WOMBAT, each trait is on a different line.
+- In BLUPF90 data files, observations for an animal taken at the same time should be listed in the same line.
+Multiple observations must be saved in one line.
+Storing observations from the same animal in multiple lines is allowed only in repeated records or special multi-trait models (e.g., G-by-E analysis).
+In WOMBAT, each trait is recorded on a separate line.

-- BLUPF90 does not compute by default the inbreeding coefficients.
-The inverse of the numerator relationship matrix (\(\mathbf{A}^{-1}\)) is created based on the non-inbred approach (i.e. Henderson’s method pretending that there is no inbreeding).
-To consider inbreeding in \(\mathbf{A}^{-1}\), a user should supply inbreeding coefficients as a special format to the pedigree file as additional information.
+- BLUPF90 does not compute inbreeding coefficients by default.
+The inverse of the numerator relationship matrix (\(\mathbf{A}^{-1}\)) is created using a non-inbred approach (i.e., Henderson’s method, assuming no inbreeding).
+To consider inbreeding in \(\mathbf{A}^{-1}\), users must supply inbreeding coefficients in a special format in the pedigree file.

 - BLUPF90 does not use labels to describe the model.
-Instead, the program directly uses the positions (columns) of effect identifiers.
+Instead, it refers directly to the column positions of effect identifiers.

-- BLUPF90 does not create interaction effects in the program.
-It has no
+- BLUPF90 does not create interaction effects.
+It does not support

 *

-description in the parameter file.
-Interactions should be prepared as cross-classified effects before the analysis. - BLUPF90 accepts positive and negative reals as covariates, as opposed to WOMBAT which only accepts integers.
+notation in parameter files.
+Interactions must be prepared as cross-classified effects before analysis. - BLUPF90 accepts both positive and negative real numbers as covariates, whereas WOMBAT accepts only integers.

-- WOMBAT has more options for maximization of the likelihood (Derivative Free, PX, reduced rank), whereas BLUPF90 has Bayesian estimation by Gibbs sampler.
+- WOMBAT has more options for maximizing the likelihood (e.g., Derivative-Free, PX, reduced-rank methods), while BLUPF90 supports Bayesian estimation via Gibbs sampling.

-- BLUPF90 programs support the threshold model.
+- BLUPF90 supports the threshold model.
 WOMBAT does not.

 VCE

-- The data and pedigree files for BLUPF90 should not contain headers (or comments).
-The first row in the file must be a data line.
+- BLUPF90 data and pedigree files must not contain headers or comments.
+The first row must be a data line.

-- BLUPF90 uses very simple parameter file that is not as readable as ones for VCE.
-BLUPF90 does not use labels to describe effects.
-The order of parameters in the file is fixed.
+- BLUPF90 uses a very simple parameter file format, which is not as human-readable as that used in VCE.
+It does not use labels for effects.
+The parameter order in the file is fixed.

-- Pedigree file contains the animal ID, sire ID, and dam ID as the first 3 columns for the animal model.
-The additional 4th column can be used as a special feature.
+- The pedigree file must contain animal ID, sire ID, and dam ID as the first three columns for the animal model.
+A fourth column can be added as a special feature.

-- BLUPF90 does not compute by default the inbreeding coefficients.
-The inverse of the numerator relationship matrix (\(\mathbf{A}^{-1}\)) is created based on non-inbred approach (i.e. Henderson’s method pretending that there is no inbreeding).
-To consider inbreeding in \(\mathbf{A}^{-1}\), a user should supply inbreeding coefficients as a special format to the pedigree file as additional information.
+- BLUPF90 does not compute inbreeding coefficients by default.
+The inverse of the numerator relationship matrix (\(\mathbf{A}^{-1}\)) is generated using a non-inbred approach (i.e., Henderson’s method).
+Users who wish to consider inbreeding must provide inbreeding coefficients in a special format in the pedigree file.

 DMU

-- BLUPF90 directly reads the data and pedigree files i.e. a user does not have to run DMU1 type of software.
-Data preparation programs can be optionally used for a user’s convenience.
+- BLUPF90 directly reads data and pedigree files; users do not need to run a DMU1-type program.
+Data preparation programs can be used optionally for user convenience.

-- Parameter file (the same concept to driver file) contains model descriptions.
-BLUPF90 does not use labels to refer to effects.
+- The parameter file (similar to a driver file) contains model descriptions.
+BLUPF90 does not use labels for effects.

-- BLUPF90 does not care about data types (integer or real).
-All the data will be read as real values and converted into an appropriate type as needed.
+- BLUPF90 does not differentiate between data types (integer or real).
+All data are read as real values and internally converted as needed.

-- BLUPF90 prints minimal outputs on the screen.
-It does not create any log files.
+- BLUPF90 prints minimal output to the screen.
+It does not create log files.

 Differences in purpose

-BLUPF90 is specialized for estimation of BLUE, prediction of BLUP, and estimation of variance components in the linear mixed model.
-The assumption is that the user knows which fixed effects are influential to the phenotypes prior to the analysis.
-This is the reason why the programs do not perform hypothetical testing for fixed effects.
-The goodness of fit about random effects can be compared using \(-2\log L\) which is available from the REML programs.
+BLUPF90 is specialized for estimating BLUE, predicting BLUP, and estimating variance components in linear mixed models.
+It assumes that the user knows which fixed effects influence the phenotypes prior to the analysis.
+This is why the programs do not perform hypothesis testing for fixed effects.
+The goodness-of-fit for random effects can be evaluated using \(-2\log L\), which is provided by the REML programs.

 Difference in software design

-The philosophy of BLUPF90 programs is described in the official wiki and several publications.
-The basic idea is to support general linear mixed models with minimal effort in programming.
-Fortran 90 enables us to write and re-use the code easily.
-BLUPF90 is the primary software to demonstrate that this idea actually works well with one common code.
-Other application programs have been derived from BLUPF90.
+The philosophy of the BLUPF90 programs is described in the official wiki and several publications.
+The basic idea is to support general linear mixed models with minimal programming effort.
+Fortran 90 makes it easy to write and reuse code.
+BLUPF90 is the main software that demonstrates this idea, and many other programs have been derived from it.

 The current programs support genomic analyses, especially for single-step GBLUP.
-Computing time has been greatly improved in REML, Gibbs sampling, and BLUP with iteration on data, using parallelization and optimized libraries.
-The development team actively updates the programs to support a new idea and improve stability.
+Computation time has been significantly improved in REML, Gibbs sampling, and BLUP with iteration on data, using parallelization and optimized libraries.
+The development team continues to actively update the programs to implement new ideas and improve stability.

-BLUPF90 programs use user-supplied information only.
-It is intended so that the software is as simple as possible.
-The programs do not generate any additional effects and covariates for the user’s convenience.
-For example, the program does not add the general mean as a fixed effect to the model although the model does not have any fixed effects.
-In random regression models, the programs do not automatically generate covariates (e.g., Legendre polynomials and spline functions).
-It reminds the user of which information is actually needed in the model.
+BLUPF90 programs rely entirely on user-supplied information.
+This is intentional, to keep the software as simple as possible.
+The programs do not automatically create additional effects or covariates for convenience.
+For example, the general mean is not automatically added as a fixed effect if the model has none.
+In random regression models, the programs do not generate covariates (e.g., Legendre polynomials or spline functions) automatically.
+This reminds users of the information actually required in the model.

 Back to index.html.